Pediatric Genetics and Metabolism

 - We have the largest regional practice specializing in the diagnosis and treatment of children with inborn errors of metabolism.

 - We have several clinics specializing in malformation syndromes and genetic forms of developmental delay.

 - We are experts in the use and interpretation of advanced genetic diagnostics, including tests involving next-generation sequencing.

-- Are the only clinic that accepts referrals from the Texas Department of Health's newborn screening program for biochemical disorders
+- We are the only clinic in Dallas that accepts referrals from the Texas Department of Health's newborn screening program for biochemical disorders.

 Learn more about the excellence of our patient care.